Karl Bowman

 Karl Murdock Bowman (November 4, 1888 – March 2, 1973) was a pioneer in the study of psychiatry.
 From 1944 to 1946 he was the president of the American Psychiatric Association.
 His work in alcoholism, schizophrenia, and homosexuality is particularly often cited.

 Family and education

 Bowman was born in Topeka, Kansas, and graduated from Washburn University.
 His nickname in college was "Tommy," according to the school's 1910 yearbook.
-While at Washburn, he was a member and president of the Delta Phi Fraternity, forerunner of the Kansas Beta chapter of Phi Delta Theta Fraternity.
-Bowman was initiated into Phi Delta Theta with the chapter’s founding fathers on October 1, 1910.
+While at Washburn, he was a member and president of the Delta Phi Fraternity, forerunner of the Kansas Beta chapter of Phi Delta Theta fraternity.
+Bowman was initiated into Phi Delta Theta with the chapter's founding fathers on October 1, 1910.
 In 1913, he graduated from medical school at the University of California, Berkeley with his M.D.

 Bowman was married to the former Eliza Abbot Stearns.
-Together they had four sons, Walter M. Bowman, Thomas E. Bowman, Murdock S. Bowman, and Richard S. Bowman, and 13 grandchildren.
+Together they had four sons and 13 grandchildren.

 During World War I, Bowman was a captain in the Army Medical Corps from 1917 to 1919.